Accelerating Sampling-Based Control via Learned Linear Koopman Dynamics: Experimental Results

 \textbf{Setup.} To learn the DKO dynamics for the mapping between $(\mathbf{s}(t), \mathbf{u}(t))$ and $\mathbf{s}(t+1)$, we generate training tuples $(\mathbf{s}_t, \mathbf{u}_t,\mathbf{s}_t^+)$ by applying uniformly sampled control inputs to the quadruped system.
 The DKO lifting network is constructed following the architecture specified in Table \ref{DNN-table}, with $256$ neurons per layer and a lifting dimension of $10$.

-To evaluate the control performance of the proposed MPPI-DK controller, we compare it against classic MPPI using the true robot dynamics as a benchmark.
-Both controllers are implemented with parallel trajectory sampling on GPU using identical parameters: $T = 40$, $N = 900$, $\Sigma = diag(0.18,0.18,0.18)$, and $\lambda = 0.5\mathrm{std}(S)$, where $\mathrm{std}(S)$ denotes the standard deviation of the cumulative trajectory costs across the sampled rollouts at each control step.
-This adaptive temperature improves numerical stability and balances exploration and exploitation during trajectory optimization.
-The per-step computation time, average tracking error along the trajectory, final state tracking error, and success rate are reported in Table \ref{Comparison-table} over $10$ different initial states.
+We compare MPPI-DK with classic MPPI using the true robot dynamics.
+Both controllers employ GPU-parallel trajectory sampling with identical parameters: $T=40$, $N=900$, $\Sigma=\operatorname{diag}(0.18,0.18,0.18)$, and $\lambda=0.5\operatorname{std}(S)$, where $\operatorname{std}(S)$ is the standard deviation of the sampled cumulative costs at each control step.
+This adaptive temperature improves numerical stability and balances exploration and exploitation.
+Table~\ref{Comparison-table} reports the per-step computation time, average trajectory-tracking error, and final tracking error over $10$ initial states.

 \textbf{Results analysis.}